Son of Rosemary: Reception

 The book received withering pans from most critics.
-Writing in Entertainment Weekly, Alexandra Jacobs called it "senseless balderdash, a pity when you consider how gracefully Rosemary’s Baby flitted between the real and the fantastic, the paranoid and the paranormal.
-This resurrection only besmirches a devilishly good author’s track record."
+Writing in Entertainment Weekly, Alexandra Jacobs called it "senseless balderdash, a pity when you consider how gracefully Rosemary's Baby flitted between the real and the fantastic, the paranoid and the paranormal.
+This resurrection only besmirches a devilishly good author's track record."
 Publishers Weekly concurred: "After the nifty setup, the story drifts rather than lopes, with little suspense.
-There's little orginality here either."
+There's little originality here either."